Battle of Mile Hill: Background

-After the failure of Army of Northern Virginia to deliver a decisive blow to the Army of Virginia at the Battle of Ox Hill following the Second Battle of Bull Run, Robert E. Lee decided it unwise to pursue the Federals any further towards their fortifications near Washington D.C.
+After the failure of Army of Northern Virginia to deliver a decisive blow to the Army of Virginia at the Battle of Chantilly following the Second Battle of Bull Run, Robert E. Lee decided it unwise to pursue the Federals any further towards their fortifications near Washington D.C.
 Instead, he planned to move into Loudoun County to obtain forage and provisions and to reorganize the army before his planned invasion of Maryland.

 At the time, Loudoun County was occupied by Federal troops operating from the Union garrison at Harpers Ferry.
 As such, J.E.B.
 Stuart's cavalry was sent in advance to screen the army's movements and to clear Loudoun of enemy resistance.
 To this end, on September 1, the 2nd Virginia Cavalry, under the command of Col. Thomas T. Munford, was assigned to secure the town of Leesburg and the river crossings in its vicinity.